respondcreate/django-versatileimagefield/README.md

 ```

 > #### When Filtered Images Are Created ####
-> Filtered images are created the first time they are directly accessed (by either accessing their `name`/`url` attributes or by directly accessing a Sizer attached to it).
+> Filtered images are created the first time they are directly accessed (by either evaluating their `name`/`url` attributes or by directly accessing a Sizer attached to it).
 Once created, a reference is stored in the cache for each created image which makes for speedy subsequent retrievals.

 #### How Filtered Image Files are Named/Stored ####